Course - Electricity Markets and Energy System Planning, Specialisation Course - TET4565

 Learning outcome

-The goal is to provide the student with an increased scope of understanding the practical relevance of power system and market participant needs, and its derivatives from a Research Perspective:
+The goal is to provide the student with an increased scope of understanding the practical relevance of power systems and market participant needs, and its derivatives from a research perspective:

-- To develop a working knowledge of some of the crucial issues of the Hydro Power scheduling.
+- To develop a working knowledge of hydropower scheduling.

 Learning methods and activities